 Gordon Waddell.
 The Back Pain Revolution.
 1998.

 So this isn’t a new problem, I’m afraid.
-I am even guilty of over-emphasing structural factors myself, so I know how tempting and easy a perspective it is.
-I was taught to treat with my hands, and I still think like a sculptor of flesh — a meat repairman — regardless of whether that actually makes any sense.
+I am even guilty of over-emphasing structural factors myself.
+I know how tempting a perspective it is.
+I was taught to treat people with my hands, and I still tend to think like a sculptor of flesh — a meat repairman — regardless of whether that actually makes any sense.
 I strain to prevent that way of thinking from dominating, but I have often failed.
 I have often made the error of fixating on that which is more concrete and easier to hold in my mind, easier to explain to patients, easier to chase with my hands.

 Yes, well of course, and that’s all fine and good, but don’t throw the baby out with the bathwater.